fiatconnect/specification/fiatconnect-api.md

 ##### 3.3.1.1.3.
 Semantics

-All transfer in quotes require the `fiatType`, `cryptoType`, and exactly *one of* `fiatAmount` or `cryptoAmount`.
+All transfer in quotes require the `fiatType`, `cryptoType`, and exactly *one of* `fiatAmount` or `cryptoAmount`. `country` is required, and `region` is optional.
 If these requirements are not met, the server MUST return an HTTP `400` error.
 If the server responds with an HTTP `200`, the provider MUST support a transfer in for the requested details.
 If the requested quote is not supported, the server MUST return an HTTP `400` error.

 ###### 3.3.1.1.3.1.
 Success

-A successful response indicates that the provider is able to perform a transfer for the requested quote.
+A successful response indicates that the provider is able to perform a transfer for the requested quote in the specified country/region.
 If `fiatAmount` is provided, the `quote.cryptoAmount` field returned in the success body MUST correspond to the amount of crypto the user should expect to receive by providing `fiatAmount` worth of the fiat currency.
 If `cryptoAmount` is provided, the `quote.fiatAmount` field MUST correspond to the amount of fiat currency required in order to receive the requested amount of crypto.